elastic/azure-marketplace/README.md

   New-AzureRmResourceGroupDeployment -Name "<deployment name>" -ResourceGroupName "<name>" -TemplateUri "https://raw.githubusercontent.com/elastic/azure-marketplace/feature/tls/src/mainTemplate.json" -TemplateParameterObject $clusterParameters
   ```

-### Targeting a specific template version
+## Targeting a specific template version

 You can target a specific version of the template by modifying the URI of the template and the artifactsBaseUrl parameter of the template.

-**Targeting a specific template version is recommended for repeatable deployments.**
+**Targeting a specific template version is recommended for repeatable deployments in production.**

 For example, to target the [`6.2.4` tag release with PowerShell](https://github.com/elastic/azure-marketplace/tree/6.2.4)